Content updated on January 9th, 2023.

 Damage and regrowth

-If a person experiences damage to a nerve, he or she may lose function or feeling in the area that sustains the injury.
+If a person experiences damage to a nerve, they may lose function or feeling in the area that sustains the injury.
 Particularly in the case of sensory nerve damage, a person must take extra care not to burn or cut the affected area because there is no pain response to warn of injury.

 The damage may stretch or tear only the nerve fibers inside the insulation, which can prevent its ability to send or receive signals.
 In this case, the fiber closer to the brain remains healthy and the fiber on the other side of the damage dies, but new fibers may grow inside the insulation and heal the damage.